 - 1. Union elections and results. - 2.
 Union appointments, meetings, social and recreational activities. - 3.
-Union reports of official business and achievements.
+Union reports of official business and achievements. - 4.
+Municipal notices of position vacancy.

 A - 9: Representation Lists

 The Union agrees to furnish Princeton with written lists of Union officials and shop stewards, including the latter's appropriate and mutually agreed upon grievance districts.
 Such lists shall be kept current and the Union shall provide in writing to Princeton any change in the representation list.
 This list is to be provided to the Princeton Administration annually by January first or within 10 days of any change.